tjgavlick/capture-one-scripts/README.md

 If you have a lot of photos, *this will take a long time*.

 Configure your base directory and your preferred process recipe name in the first few lines of the script.

+## Selected Collections to Folder Structure

+Similar functionality as the above, but scoped to only the selected collection.

+Once again, configure base directory and process recipe in the script.